College-Level Courses about WaterHelp

 Interdisciplinary case study analysis of historical and emerging water issues in the western United States.
 Students learn the fundamental concepts and major issues related to water resources planning and ...

-Science and Other Stories: Reading the Mississippi River part of Integrate:Workshops:Systems, Society, Sustainability and the Geosciences:Courses
+Science and Other Stories: Reading the Mississippi River part of Integrate:Workshops and Webinars:Systems, Society, Sustainability and the Geosciences:Courses

 Julie Maxson, Metropolitan State University

 This course is an exploration of the nature of science and sustainability, focusing on the local system of the Upper Mississippi River.

 The course uses Mackenzie's Our Changing Planet as a template and investigates world population, diminishing water resources, anthropogenic effects on the atmosphere (ozone hole and acid rain), and global ...